Medgar24/Alice-RAG/README.md

 # Alice RAG.
 Local Retrieval-Augmented Generation Demo

 I made this project to create my first local Retrieval-Augmented Generation (RAG) system.
 I decided to use the public-domain literary corpus, Alice’s Adventures in Wonderland, This is because everyone is universally familiar with the general contents and it is also public domain.
-I also used Ollama to run the LLM localy without API dependencies.
-The gaurdrails and pipeline are part of my code.
-This project can be ealisy swappeed to a hosted LLM.
+I also used Ollama to run the LLM locally without API dependencies.
+The guardrails and pipeline are part of my code.
+This project can be easily swapped to a hosted LLM.

 I focused on getting the AI to give answers that are grounded and do not branch off into metaphorical language or hallucinate.
-One that refuses an answer when it does not khave enough information.
+One that refuses an answer when it does not have enough information.

 ## Project Goals